09 Jan 2019

-Many low income private renters are spending over 67 per cent of their earnings on such rents.
+Many low-income private renters are spending over 67 percent of their earnings on such rents.
 In such conditions, they cannot afford to buy new homes and if they do not get social housing, they will continue to face housing and renting issues.
 In conditions, when they are struggling to make ends, how they can save for deposits.
-Many such renters live with constant threat of eviction and are unable to plan education of their children.
+Many such renters live with the constant threat of eviction and are unable to plan the education of their children.

-The report was authored by 16 independent commissioners that included politicians, architect and other housing experts.
-The report provides recommendations to resolve social housing crisis.
+The report was authored by 16 independent commissioners that included politicians, architect, and other housing experts.
+The report provides recommendations to resolve the social housing crisis.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).